Samuel A. Simon: Consumer advocacy

 was frequently in the news, and—following the breakup of the AT&T monopoly—worked to provide consumers with information to compare long-distance services provided by various carriers.

 Theater

 Simon wrote an intensely personal play in 2012 titled The Actual Dance, which chronicles an emotional family roller coaster that began when his wife was diagnosed with breast cancer.
 "It's sad when two loving souls face leaving each other because of a life-threatening illness," he told a Houston reporter in 2018.
 The play has been performed hundreds of times since 2013.

 Writing

-In October, 2021, Simon published The Actual Dance, a memoir based on the play of the same name, "told through the eyes and heart of a husband as he struggles with his worst fears during what everyone expects to be his wife's losing battle to breast cancer."
-The book was a winner of the 2022 IPPY Bronze Medal for memoirs on aging/death and dying.
+In October 2021, Simon published The Actual Dance, a memoir based on the play of the same name, "told through the eyes and heart of a husband as he struggles with his worst fears during what everyone expects to be his wife's losing battle with breast cancer."
+The book won the 2022 IPPY Bronze Medal for memoirs on aging/death and dying.